exercism/javascript/CONTRIBUTING.md

 /**
  * Run this script (from root directory): npx babel-node scripts/directory-check *
- * This will run following checks:
+ * This will run the following checks:
  *
- * 1. Package has the correct directory based on the path to the exercise.
+ * 1. The package has the correct directory based on the path to the exercise.
  *
  * This script also allows fixing these directories: npx babel-node scripts/directory-check --fix */
 ```

-Run this script to check if package repository directory in package.json of exercises is in expected format or to fix it.
+Run this script to check if the package repository directory in package.json of the exercises is in expected format or to fix it.
 If the `ASSIGNMENT` environment variable is set, only _that_ exercise is tested.
 For example, if you only want to test the directory for `concept/closures`, you may, depending on your environment, use: